 Metal Farm Gates

 I’ve hung every kind of gate known to man.
 A metal farm gate is simple to hang, easy operate and fairly in expensing.
-They are relatively light in weight, yet extremely durable which is good around cattle.
+They are relatively light in weight, yet extremely durable.

 However, they do require a strong gate post to hang from in order not to sag.
 Wood or steel are both good.
 Set them deep like end and corner posts.
 Adding concrete helps keep gate posts straight and plumb.